lenra-io/docs/src/markdown/getting-started/principles.md

 For example, create a `ingredients` collection that will store all the ingredients of your cooking app.
 Then create a `recipes` collection to store your recipes…

-You can also query into your documents using the [mongo query language](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
+You can also query into your documents using the [{:rel="noopener" target="_blank"}mongo query language](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
 For example, let’s say you want to get all the ingredients that are currently in your fridge.
 Your query will look like that: